 Mix: To combine ingredients usually by stirring.

-Pickle: Preserve vegetables and fruits in salt-water.
+Pickle: Preserve vegetables and fruits in saltwater.

 Stir: To mix ingredients properly with a circular motion or to maintain even heating while cooking.

-Terms for different Cutting of food ingredients:
+Terms for Different Cutting of Food in Culinary Terminologies

 Flake: To break a food item into small pieces.

-Grate: To create various irregular shaped small pieces of a food item using a hand grater.
+Grate: To create various irregular-shaped small pieces of a food item using a hand grater.

-Grind: To create tiny particles of a solid food item using hand grinder or mechanical grinding machine.
+Grind: To create tiny particles of a solid food item using a hand grinder or mechanical grinding machine.

-Julienne: To cut onion, cheese, vegetables, fruits etc. into thin slices.
+Julienne: To cut onion, cheese, vegetables, fruits, etc. into thin slices.

 Mince: To cut or chop food into extremely small pieces.